Keywords: DLR, TDM, TanDEM-X, DEM, Digital Elevation Model, TDM-DEM-90m

 Abstract:

 TanDEM-X (TerraSAR-X add-on for Digital Elevation Measurements) is an Earth observation radar mission that consists of a SAR interferometer built by two almost identical satellites flying in close formation.
 With a typical separation between the satellites of 120 m to 500 m a global Digital Elevation Model (DEM) has been generated.
-The TanDEM-X 90m DEM is a product variant of the global Digital Elevation Model (DEM) acquired in the frame of the German TanDEM-X mission between 2010 and 2014, and has a reduced pixel spacing of 3 arcseconds (arsec), which corresponds to 90m at the equator.
-It covers all Earth’s landmasses from pole to pole.
-This map shows all 8 original TanDEM-X Information Layers as specified in the Product Specification:

 Abstract: